2nikol2/EE64/README.md

 Despite being very functional, EE64 is probably the best-looking and the smallest chess emulator you can find on market( executable ~ 60KB ).
 As the bottom line - it consumes very little computer's resource( CPU ~ 1% ).

-P.S. - Any questions email - c2koko2c@outlook.com
+P.S. - Any questions - c2koko2c@outlook.com